-Further options at Pacific Northwest Prosthodontics to replace all your teeth include:
+Further options at Washington State Prosthodontics to replace all your teeth include:

 Dental implants have the highest success rate of all surgical implant procedures – up to 98 per cent – and are considered the most innovative means of replacing teeth because they are unique in stimulating bone growth.

 Implants can be used as an alternative to bridges and dentures or in conjunction with a dental plate.
 The varied uses of dental implants and their benefits compared with conventional tooth replacement systems has made them the treatment of choice for many people with missing teeth.

 Implants can last a lifetime, so it pays to choose your implant dentist wisely.
 Implants inserted by surgically-qualified dentists have a higher success rate than implant procedures carried out by general dentists.